cyrus2281/Real-Typer/src/React/README.md

     strings : string | string[] : (default: Undefined) : Strings to be type, this value can be passed both as an string or an array of strings

     cursorCharacter : string : (default: "|")          : value for the cursor symbol. put "" for no cursor

+    cursorBlink (default: true)                        : whether to blink the cursor or not

     typeSpeed : number : (default: 100)                : the speed at which the characters are written